-I created this Carrot Cake for Easter dinner this year as a last minute dessert.
+I created this Carrot Cake for Easter dinner last year as a last minute dessert.
 To say that it was a hit would be an understatement!
 Charles said it was the best cake he’s ever had….
 I’ll take it!
 Here’s my easy, no fuss version of a Classic Carrot Cake just in time to grace your Easter table.

 I love a good carrot cake… I mean, what’s there not to love?
 Moist and lightly spiced with a hit of veggies for good measure to ease your conscience about eating cake (lol).
 So basically, it’s perfect.
 Just ask Max.